Message to You from Your Friends Living in Your Colon, “Please Eat More Resistant Starch”

 List of supplementary isolated starch sources of resistant starch: raw potato starch, plantain flour, green banana flour, and cassava/tapioca starch

 From the list above, the easiest source of isolated starch is raw potato starch.
 One brand I like is Bob’s Red Mill.
-You can get it from Amazon by following the link I provided through my affiliate account (I really appreciate your support by shopping at Amazon through my affiliate account).
 If you decide to try potato starch or any of the starches listed above remember to start with a very small amount and gradually build up.

 Two more important tips: